wea-f/ByePassHub/MakeYourOwnLink.md

-# ByePassHub > Making your Own Links | updated Jun 27
+# ByePassHub > Making your Own Links | updated Jul 11
 ## If you like these tutorials, make sure to star this repository!
 This files includes a guide on how to make your own unblockers!
 You can do this with a free DNS provider or with a deployment service like Render or Vercel! <br> <br>
 **Exploit not working?
-Need help?** Click to fill a [form](https://forms.gle/FaHsGQxFTnZ6uSvn9).
+Need help?** Click to fill a [form](https://forms.gle/pGrirP5YAxmKa6kB6).
 With this feedback I will make the instructions easier to understand! <br>

  ## Table of Contents:
 + [Deploying via free DNS subdomain](#making-links-via-freedns)